slovnicki/beamer/package/README.md

 backButtonDispatcher: BeamerBackButtonDispatcher(delegate: routerDelegate)
 ```

-You can check whether you can beam back with `context.canBeamBack` or even inspect the location you'll be beaming back to: `context.beamBackLocation`.

 # Usage

-Lastly, we go through a couple of notes on how and where to put Beamer.
-## On Entire App

-To use Beamer on your entire app, you must (as per [official documentation](https://api.flutter.dev/flutter/widgets/Router-class.html)) construct your `*App` widget with `.router` constructor to which (along with all your regular `*App` attributes) you provide
+To use the full featured Beamer in your app, you must (as per [official documentation](https://api.flutter.dev/flutter/widgets/Router-class.html)) construct your `*App` widget with `.router` constructor to which (along with all your regular `*App` attributes) you provide

 - `routeInformationParser` that parses an incoming URI.
 - `routerDelegate` that controls (re)building of `Navigator`